sasanradan1999/Parser/README.md

 In-depth explanation of parsing:
   - a single character can be found on http://www.sasanradan.com/post2.php
-  - a string can be found on http://www.sasanradan.com/post3.php (coming soon)
+  - a string can be found on http://www.sasanradan.com/post3.php